-By "hetaerism" Morgan understands the practice, coexistent . with monogamous marriage, of sexual intercourse between men and unmarried women outside marriage, which, as we know, flourishes in the most varied forms throughout the whole period of civilisation and develops more and more into open This hetaerism derives quite directly from prostitution. group marriage, from the ceremonial surrender by which women purchased the right of chastity.
+By "hetaerism" Morgan understands the practice, coexistent with monogamous marriage, of sexual intercourse between men and unmarried women outside marriage, which, as we know, flourishes in the most varied forms throughout the whole period of civilization and develops more and more into open prostitution.
+This hetaerism derives quite directly from group marriage, from the ceremonial surrender by which women purchased the right of chastity.
 Surrender for money was at first a religious act; it took place in the temple of the goddess of love, and the money originally went into the temple treasury.
-The temple slaves of Anaitis in Armenia and of Aphrodite in Corinth, like the sacred dancing girls attached to the temples of India, the so-called 'bayaderes' (the word is a corruption of the Portuguese word 'bailadeira', meaning female dancer), were the first prostitutes.
+The temple slaves of Anaitis in Armenia and of Aphrodite in Corinth, like the sacred dancing girls attached to the temples of India, the so-called bayaderes (the word is a corruption of the Portuguese word bailadeira, meaning female dancer), were the first prostitutes.
 Originally the duty of every woman, this surrender was later performed by these priestesses alone as representatives of all other women.
-Among other peoples, hetaerism derives from the sexual freedon allowed to girls before marriage -again, therefore, a relic of group marriage, but handed down in a different way.
-With the rise of the inequality of property -already at the upper stage of barbarism, thereforewage-labour appears sporadically side by side with slavelabour, and at the same time, as its necessary correlate, the professional prostitution of free women side by side with the forced surrender of the slave.
-Thus the heritage which group marriage has bequeathed to civilisation is doubleedged, just as everything civilisation brings forth is doubleedged, double-tongued, divided against itself, contradictory: here monogamy, there hetaerism, with its most extreme form prostitution.
-For hetaerism is as much a socialinstitution as any other; it continues the old sexual freedom -to the advantage of the men, Actually not merely tolerated, but gaily practised, by the ruling classes particularly, it is condemned in words.
+Among other peoples, hetaerism derives from the sexual freedom allowed to girls before marriage-again, therefore, a relic of group marriage, but handed down in a different way.
+With the rise of the inequality of property-already at the upper stage of barbarism, therefore-wage-labor appears sporadically side by side with slave labor, and at the same time, as its necessary correlate, the professional prostitution of free women side by side with the forced surrender of the slave.
+Thus the heritage which group marriage has bequeathed to civilization is double-edged, just as everything civilization brings forth is double-edged, double-tongued, divided against itself, contradictory: here monogamy, there hetaerism, with its most extreme form, prostitution.
+For hetaerism is as much a social institution as any other; it continues the old sexual freedom-to the advantage of the men.
+Actually not merely tolerated, but gaily practiced, by the ruling classes particularly, it is condemned in words.
 But in reality this condemnation never falls on the men concerned, but only on the women; they are despised and outcast, in order that the unconditional supremacy of men over the female sex may be once more proclaimed as a fundamental law of society.